Azure/iotedge/builds/e2e/proxy/proxy.md

 > - The _fully-qualified_ name of the proxy VM, e.g. `http://e2e-piaj2z37enpb4-proxy-vm.e0gkjhpfr5quzatbjwfoss05vh.xx.internal.cloudapp.net:3128`, or
 > - The private IP address of the proxy VM, e.g. `http://10.0.0.4:3128`
 >
 > The end-to-end tests get the proxy URL from the agent (via the predefined variable `$(Agent.ProxyUrl)`).
-Therefore, when you configure the agent you must give it one of the two proxy URLs defined above (using either the fully-qualified name or the IP address).
+Therefore, when you configure the agent you must give it one of the two proxy URLs described above (using either the fully-qualified name or the IP address).
 For example, To pass the fully-qualifed name during agent installation on a runner VM:
 > ```
 > proxy_hostname='<>'
 > proxy_fqdn="http://$proxy_hostname.$(grep -Po '^search \K.*' /etc/resolv.conf):3128"